neoito-hub/learningHub/README.md

 Place the above snippet of code in all MD files to customize title and meta data.

-To change description, theming and order of pages: Edit `config.js` file in the root
+To change website title, description, theming and order of pages: Edit `config.js` file in the root

 To change order or to define specific routes